-The Shakespeare Ladies Club (Est. 1736)
+The True History of the Shakespeare Ladies Club (Est. 1736)

 In 1730s London, most male intellectuals, even those who admired his work, lamented that Shakespeare was not better educated, that his characters were not better bred, and that his plays were not more in keeping with Aristotelian conventions.